 Bertie Ahern

-The fourth favourite in the betting to become the next President of Ireland is another former Taoiseach Bertie Ahern at odds of 8/1 suggesting an 11.1% chance he is elected to the role.
+Next in the betting to become the next President of Ireland is another former Taoiseach Bertie Ahern at odds of 7/1 suggesting an 12.5% chance he is elected to the role.

 Ahern was educated at St. Patrick's National School, Drumcondra and at St. Aidan's Christian Brothers, Whitehall.
 He received his third-level education at the College of Commerce, Rathmines as part of the Dublin Institute of Technology.
 Following several years of canvassing for Fianna Fail and being involved in the party he was first elected to the Dail in June 1981 a role he would continually be elected to until February 2011 becoming one of the most popular politicians in the country.
 He always displayed ambition though and worked as Minister of Finance, Labour and was the Lord Mayor of Dublin before he became leader of Fianna Fail in December 1994 and subsequently became Taoiseach of the country a role he held from June 26th, 1997, to the 7th of May 2008.